gitless-vcs/gitless/README.md

 ### General structure of the code

-Code is architectured as follows: there are three distinct 'layers'.
-Starting from the bottom and going up:
+There are three distinct 'layers'; starting from the bottom and going up:

 * *gitpylib*.
 This is a Python library for Git.
 Has methods for the most